PokemonAutomation/ComputerControl/Wiki/Programs/NintendoSwitch/FriendDelete.md

 Delete or block from your friend list.

-Once you’ve auto-hosted enough, your friend list is going to fill up.
+Once you've auto-hosted enough, your friend list is going to fill up.
 FriendDelete can clean it up.

 <img src="images/FriendDelete-0.png">